Print

 Asian Turkey Meatballs

 Whether you want a tasty appetizer for a party or a healthy, satisfying dinner for the fam, this creative spin on meatballs does the trick.
-Bake the Asian Turkey Meatballs and serve alongside the Sweet Soy Dipping Sauce.
-Or, serve over brown rice and stir fried veggies with a drizzle of the sauce for a nutritious and fun spin on Asian take out.
-Freezing instructions included.
+Baked Asian Turkey Meatballs are sure to become a favorite dinner!

 Yield: 4-5 servings (20-24 meatballs) 1x